Today a few things that I’ve added, or improved, to my home kitchen repertoire since the great darkness began. No sourdough bread here, sorry.

 Ma Po Tofu Tater Tots

 OK.
-This is a bit of a cheat since I’ve already mentioned this in my ode to ma-po tofu earlier.
+This is a bit of a cheat since I’ve already mentioned this in my ode to ma-po tofu in 2020 earlier.
 Still, it deserves another mention.
 Make ma-po tofu, put it on tater tots.

 I stole this idea from this guy, but tweaked it a bit for my own style.